HL7/phd/input/intro-notes/Device-phg-example-intro.md

-This example shows the mapping of an Android gateway to the Device resource.
+This example shows a Device resource for an Android gateway.